* WATCH ON C-SPAN *

 E-commerce has exploded in recent years and with it the need for affordable and reliable package delivery services.
-Because the U.S. Postal Service (USPS) operates both as a traditional monopoly business (delivering first-class mail) and a competitive business (delivering packages), President Trump and some others argue that it is improperly subsidizing its package business with mail revenues in order to gain a competitive advantage over private competitors like the United Parcel Service (UPS) and FedEx.
-They argue that to ensure a fair marketplace the USPS should have to significantly increase its package shipping prices.
-Others, including ITIF, argue that the USPS’s critics are wrong on the facts—its package business is actually profitable and is increasingly necessary to help offset USPS’s chronic financial losses due to declines in its traditional mail business.
-They argue that imposing regulations to require USPS to charge more would actually lower overall package delivery productivity and hurt rural Americans.
+Because the U.S. Postal Service (USPS) operates both as a traditional monopoly business (delivering first-class mail) and a competitive business (delivering packages), President Trump and some others argue that it is improperly subsidizing its package business with mail revenues in order to gain a competitive advantage over competitors like UPS and FedEx.
+They argue that to ensure a fair marketplace, the USPS should have to significantly increase its package shipping prices.
+Others, including ITIF, argue that the USPS’s critics are wrong on the facts—its package business is actually profitable and is increasingly necessary to help offset USPS’s chronic financial losses due to declines in its traditional mail business; imposing regulations to require USPS to charge more would actually lower overall package delivery productivity and hurt rural Americans.

-Please join ITIF for an expert panel discussion that will examine this issue and review the impact of various USPS reform proposals.
+ITIF held an expert panel discussion that examined this issue and reviewed the impact of various USPS reform proposals.

 The event’s moderator, ITIF president Robert Atkinson, began the event by clarifying that while the USPS delivers packages, it still mostly delivers mail.
 However, because fewer people are sending first-class mail, revenues are dropping.
 In his view, any claims that the USPS is subsidizing Amazon are false.
 Rather, the agency is in compliance with the provisions laid out in the Postal Accountability and Enhancement Act of 2006 and is not involved with predatory pricing.

 Atkinson and the other panelists referenced the recent report by the White House’s Task Force on the United States Postal System, which offers recommendations that he believes would hurt the economy.